ubports/docs.ubports.com/porting-guide-work/debugging/overlay-method.rst

 2. Directory Overlays
 ^^^^^^^^^^^^^^^^^^^^^
-Combines overlay content with original directory using overlayfs.
+Combines overlay content with original directory, like merging two sets of files.

 Create a marker file named .halium-overlay-dir::